-Yes.
-An organization must have its own 501(c)(3) letter from the IRS and have been in operation for a minimum of three years.
+A nonprofit organization’s 501(c)(3) status must have been in operation for a minimum of three years.

 No. Only one organization should submit the proposal, but a letter of collaboration from the other organization should be included.